Home Citrus DessertsLemon Sorbet: You’ll Love this Sweet and Sour Treat

 Use an Ice Cream Freezer

 Make lemon cups to serve the sorbet.
 First, find the flattest end of a large lemon.
 This will be the bottom of the cup.
-Then on the other end, slice off one-third of the lemon.
+Then, on the other end, slice off one-third of the lemon.
 Clean the “cup” by removing all the lemon pulp and juice.
-If the cups won’t sit up, level the bottoms by slicing a little off.
-Be careful not to cut off too much of the end, or the cups may leak.
-You can also freeze the cups before using them to help keep the sorbet cold and prevent leaks.
-Enjoy!
+If the cup doesn’t sit upright, level the bottom by slicing off a little.
+Be cautious not to cut off too much of the end, or the cups may leak.
+For added chill and to help keep the sorbet cold and prevent leaks, freeze the cups.

 Other Lemon Recipes You Might Like